Skip to content

 Adjust the pipeline configuration to fit your repository and deployment needs.
 Set the following environment variables in your project:

-BASE_URL URL of the Martini instance where artifacts will be uploaded
+BASE_URL Yes Base URL of the target Martini instance.

-ACCESS_TOKEN Token used for authentication to the server
+ACCESS_TOKEN Yes Token used to authenticate with the target Martini instance.

 4. Deploy Packages